 1.Boris Johnson’s Brexit bill passes Parliament but lawmakers reject timetable.2.The EU is desperate not to be blamed for a no-deal Brexit.3.France will consider a “purely technical” Brexit extension of “a few days,” diplomat says.4.French Minister questions need for Brexit extension.5.BREAKING: European Council President will recommend Brexit extension.

-Overview: By looking at the daily chart we can see that buyers are showing their potential in the market.
+Overview: – By looking at the daily chart we can see that buyers are showing their potential in the market.
 The market is showing upside momentum in the market.
-From the
+From